A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Methods

-To calculate the `true' cumulative mass profiles, we simply sum the masses of all simulation particles/cells (dark matter, gas, stars and black holes) in 20 spherical shells around the halo of interest, logarithmically spaced between $0.01$ and $5$\,\rtwo\ at each redshift of the simulation.
+To calculate the `true' cumulative mass profiles, we simply sum the masses of all simulation particles/cells (dark matter, gas, stars and black holes) in 20 spherical shells around the gravitational potential minimum of the halo of interest, logarithmically spaced between $0.01$ and $5$\,\rtwo\ at each redshift of the simulation.
 We include all substructures inside and outside \rtwo\ when calculating the true mass profile, including those not gravitationally bound to the central halo.

 Gas profiles are calculated in the same spherical shells.
 Firstly, the density is found as the total gas mass divided by the shell volume.
-As we exclude some gas from our profiles (see later in Section \ref{Section:Cuts}), we apply a bin volume correction by multiplying by the ratio of total volume of included cells to the total volume of all cells in each bin.
+As we exclude some gas from our profiles (see later in Section~\ref{Section:Cuts}), we apply a bin volume correction by multiplying by the ratio of total volume of included cells to the total volume of all cells in each bin.
 In this paper we calculate mass-weighted average temperature profiles, and do not perform any additional modelling of the bias due to temperature inhomogeneities \citep[see e.g.][]{Rasia2012}.
-For gas pressure we volume-weight profiles, as mass-weighting this property tends to overemphasise nearby structure.
+For gas pressure we volume-weight profiles, as mass-weighting this property tends to over-emphasise substructure at the outskirts of the cluster.

-For many thermodynamic profiles (see Section \ref{Section:ICMProfs}), we often normalise by the virial quantities of the cluster, at an overdensity $\Delta=200$ or $500$.
+For many thermodynamic profiles (see Section~\ref{Section:ICMProfs}), we often normalise by the virial quantities of the cluster, at an overdensity $\Delta=200$ or $500$.
 These quantities are

 where $\mu$ is the mean molecular weight, which we take to have the value $\mu = 0.59$ and $\mu_\mathrm{e}$ is the mean molecular weight per free electron, which we take to be $\mu_\mathrm{e} = 1.14$.